fahdoo/sessions-client/requirements/instructions.md

 - All new pages go in /app with appropriate routing structure
 - All new API routes go in /app/api with appropriate routing structure
 - For API routes, use `import { getAuth } from '@clerk/nextjs/server'` instead of `import { auth } from '@clerk/nextjs'` to fetch user authentication details
+- Use `createClerkSupabaseClientSsr` from `@/lib/ssr/client` to create a Supabase client that is authenticated with Clerk

 ## 6. API Endpoints Summary

 With Next.js 14 App Router, API routes are now defined using Route Handlers.

 1. Authentication (handled by Clerk)
-   - POST /api/signup
+   - POST /api/signup [IMPLEMENTED by Clerk]
-   - POST /api/login
+   - POST /api/login [IMPLEMENTED by Clerk]
-   - POST /api/logout
+   - POST /api/logout [IMPLEMENTED by Clerk]

 2. Sessions
-   - POST /api/sessions - Create a new session (including systemPrompt)
+   - POST /api/sessions - Create a new session (including systemPrompt) [IMPLEMENTED]
-   - GET /api/sessions - List user's sessions
+   - GET /api/sessions - List user's sessions [TO BE IMPLEMENTED]
-   - GET /api/sessions/[id] - Get a specific session
+   - GET /api/sessions/[id] - Get a specific session [IMPLEMENTED]
-   - PUT /api/sessions/[id] - Update a session
+   - PUT /api/sessions/[id] - Update a session [IMPLEMENTED]
-   - DELETE /api/sessions/[id] - Delete a session
+   - DELETE /api/sessions/[id] - Delete a session [TO BE IMPLEMENTED]
-   - PUT /api/sessions/[id]/visibility - Toggle session visibility
+   - PUT /api/sessions/[id]/visibility - Toggle session visibility [TO BE IMPLEMENTED]

 3. LiveKit Integration
-   - POST /api/livekit/create-room - Create a new LiveKit room
+   - POST /api/livekit/create-room - Create a new LiveKit room [IMPLEMENTED]
-   - GET /api/livekit/get-token - Generate a token for a LiveKit room
+   - GET /api/livekit/get-token - Generate a token for a LiveKit room [IMPLEMENTED]

 4. Audio
-   - POST /api/audio/upload - Upload audio file
+   - GET /api/sessions/[id]/audio - Serve audio file for a session [TO BE IMPLEMENTED]

+5. Transcription
-   - POST /api/audio/transcribe - Transcribe audio file
+   - POST /api/sessions/[id]/transcribe - Transcribe audio for a session [TO BE IMPLEMENTED]

-5. AI Interviewer
+6. AI Prompts
-   - POST /api/ai-interviewer - Get AI-generated questions
-   - GET /api/prompts/default - Get default AI prompt
+   - GET /api/default-prompt - Get default AI prompt [TO BE IMPLEMENTED]

+7. Shared Sessions
+   - GET /api/sessions/shared - Get sessions shared with the user [TO BE IMPLEMENTED]
+   - POST /api/sessions/[id]/share - Share a session with other users [TO BE IMPLEMENTED]

+8. Notifications
+   - GET /api/notifications - Get user notifications [TO BE IMPLEMENTED]

 ## 7. Tech Stack Overview